About The Musculoskeletal Disorders Research Advisory Group

 - Professor Hemant Pandit.
 Professor of Orthopaedics and Honorary Consultant, University of Leeds and Leeds Teaching Hospitals NHS Trust

 - Dr David Andersson.
-Senior Lecturer, King's College London
+Reader in Neuroscience, King's College London

-- Dr Debbie Mason.
-Reader, School of Biosciences; Director of Pre-Clinical Research - Cardiff University
+- Professor Debbie Mason.
+Director of Pre-Clinical Research - Cardiff University

-- Dr Emma Clark.
-Reader in Rheumatology, University of Bristol
+- Professor Emma Clark.
+Professor of Clinical Musculoskeletal Epidemiology, University of Bristol

 - Dr Emma Salt.
 Consultant Physiotherapist, University Hospitals of Derby and Burton NHS Foundation Trust